Michael Stevens (educator): Early Vsauce (2010–2012)

-However, it was Stevens' educational content that attracted the most attention.
+Stevens launched the Vsauce channel in 2010.
+Stevens' educational content on the channel attracted the most attention.
 He says he was inspired to create scientific videos by Paul Zaloom's work on Beakman's World.
 Stevens realized that his most popular content tended to incorporate more serious real-world concepts, often exhibiting interdisciplinarity.
 Notable examples include: "What is the resolution of the eye?"; "What is the speed of dark?"; "Why is your bottom in the middle?"; and "How much money is there in the world?"